 Please list all project goals, objectives, activities, and outcomes in the Theory of Change/Work Plan (See Appendix B).
 Workplan mustinclude specific activities for each quarter of the award.
+All applicants providing direct services must include a project objective indicating that they will notify clients about the potential benefits provided by the Crime Victim Compensation Program.
 Additionally, an estimation of data measures and performance outcomes should be included.